Significant Cognitive Impairment

-You might be able to apply for a discount on your Council Tax bill if you or someone you live with is severely mentally impaired.
+You might be able to apply for a discount on your Council Tax bill if you or someone you live with has a significant cognitive impairment.

 You'll need to: